Taking the mystery (and the stress) out of the mortgage stress test

 - When you are taking equity out

 Facing no other option but to take the mortgage stress test?
 No problem.
-Federica, Chris, and Mara have put together some pre-planning tips to take the ‘stress’ out of the test.
+Federica, Chris, and Nick have put together some pre-planning tips to take the ‘stress’ out of the test.

 - Use a mortgage calculator to see what kind of mortgage payment you can realistically afford